intel-analytics/BigDL-2.x/zoo/src/main/java/com/intel/analytics/zoo/pipeline/inference/abstract-Inference-model.md

-Abstract inference model is an abstract class in Analytics Zoo aiming to provide support for java implementation in loading a collection of pre-trained models(including Caffe models, Tensorflow models, etc.) and for model prediction.
+Abstract inference model is an abstract class in Analytics Zoo aiming to provide support for java implementation in loading a collection of pre-trained models(including Caffe models, Tensorflow models, OpenVINO Intermediate Representations(IR), etc.) and for model prediction.
 AbstractInferenceModel contains a mix of methods declared with implementation for loading models and prediction.
 You will need to create a subclass which extends the AbstractInferenceModel to develop your java applications.